MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 # Configuring Preferences for Microsoft AutoUpdate (MAU) in Microsoft 365 Enterprise

 As an admin for Microsoft 365 Enterprise, you can tailor Microsoft AutoUpdate (MAU) preferences to meet the diverse needs of your users.
-This article provides an overview of preferences for MAU and help you understand the documented preferences available.
+This article provides an overview of preferences for MAU and helps you understand the documented preferences available.

 ## What are Preferences for MAU?

-Preferences for MAU are settings that allow you to customize the behavior of Microsoft AutoUpdate, which is responsible for keeping Office applications up-to-date.
+Preferences for MAU are settings that allow you to customize the behavior of Microsoft AutoUpdate, which is responsible for keeping Microsoft 365 applications up-to-date.
 By setting these preferences, you manage update frequency and channels, ensuring users receive the latest features and security updates with minimal disruptions.

-For more detailed information on preferences and their deployment, see [Deploy preferences for Office for Mac](../mac/update-office-for-mac-using-msupdate.md).
+For more detailed information on preferences and their deployment, see [Deploy preferences for Office for Mac](../mac/deploy-preferences-for-office-for-mac.md).

-### AcknowledgedDataCollectionPolicy
+## AcknowledgedDataCollectionPolicy

 Stores user's choice on data collection policy acknowledgment.
 This policy helps ensure that users are aware of the data collection policies in place.